AdobeDocs/advertising.en/help/integrations/analytics/ids.md

 Adobe Advertising uses two IDs for on-site performance tracking:  the *EF ID* and the *AMO ID*.

 When an ad impression occurs, Adobe Advertising creates the AMO ID and EF ID values and stores them.
 When a visitor who has seen an ad enters the site without clicking an ad, [!DNL Analytics] calls these values from Adobe Advertising through the [!DNL Analytics for Advertising] JavaScript code.
 For view-through traffic, [!DNL Analytics] generates a supplemental ID (`SDID`), which is used to stitch the EF ID and AMO ID into [!DNL Analytics].
-For click-through traffic, these IDs are included in the landing page URL using the `s_kwcid` and `ef_id` query string parameters.
+For click-through traffic, these IDs are included in the landing page URL using the `ef_id` and `s_kwcid` (for the AMO ID) query string parameters.

 Adobe Advertising distinguishes between a click-through or view-through entry to the website using the following criteria:

 * A view-through entry is captured when a user visits the site after viewing an ad but not clicking it. [!DNL Analytics] records a view-through if two conditions are met:

     * The visitor has no click-throughs for a [!DNL DSP] or [!DNL Search, Social, & Commerce] ad during the [click lookback window](#lookback-a4adc).

     * The visitor has seen at least one [!DNL DSP] ad during the [impression lookback window](#lookback-a4adc).
 The last impression is passed as the view-through.

 * A click-through entry is captured when a site visitor clicks an ad before entering the site. [!DNL Analytics] captures a click-through when either of the following conditions occurs:

     * The URL includes an EF ID and AMO ID as added to the landing page URL by Adobe Advertising.

     * The URL contains no tracking codes, but the Adobe Advertising JavaScript code detects a click within the last two minutes.

 ![Adobe Advertising view-based [!DNL Analytics] integration](/help/integrations/assets/a4adc-view-through-process.png)